 What is Exit Counseling?

 Student Loan Exit Counseling is a program instituted by the Federal Government to help students understand their rights and responsibilities as they enter the repayment period.
-Exit counseling is required of all students that graduate, withdraw, or drop below half-time attendance (regardless if you plan to transfer to another school).
-Regulations require that you complete an exit counseling session for your Federal Stafford Loan (subsidized or unsubsidized) and Perkins Loans (if applicable).
+Exit counseling is required of all students who graduate, withdraw, or drop below half-time attendance (regardless if you plan to transfer to another school, completing the exit counseling does not prevent you from receiving loans in the future).
+Regulations require you to complete an exit counseling session for your Federal Stafford Loan (subsidized or unsubsidized) and Perkins Loans (if applicable).

 During Exit Counseling you will be given the following information: